Extended Learning Program

 Students who are identified for ELP services in middle school are eligible to continue services in high school.
 For students who have not yet been identified, families may nominate their child to be considered for ELP services.
 If this interests you, please complete this nomination form.

 Students who do not wish to participate in an independent study may have questions about additional extension opportunities.
-Please email the ELP Coordinator, Dr. Darcie Kress, if you would like further information.
+Please email the ELP Coordinator, Erin McDonald, if you would like further information.

 Independent Study Credit